cheribaker/garden/content/notes/direct-sales.md

 *Notes on a project in process.*

 ### Status
-We're developing the first version of our store, which will sell e-books only.
-In the near future, we'll add paperback sales.
+We're in the progress of migrating to the new store and website.
+(9/3/22)

 ### Goals
 - To reduce dependence on e-commerce platforms like Amazon.